B. Jill Carroll: Career

+She worked at the Boniuk Center at Rice University until June 2009, when she stated her intentions to continue writing a blog for the Houston Chronicle entitled "Talking Tolerance" and staying involved in the leadership of the Amazing Faiths Project which she had founded and directed since 2006.

 Her research interests are issues in comparative religion, religion and world politics, and natural theology.
-For two years she co-hosted with Kym King a regular radio program called "Peaceful Coexistence" on Pacifica 90.1FM KPFT in Houston.
+For two years, she co-hosted with Kym King a regular radio program called "Peaceful Coexistence" on Pacifica 90.1FM KPFT in Houston.
 Podcasts of the show are available at the Boniuk Center website.

 In fall 2011, she published a lifestyle/self-help book called Stop the Crap: Six Lessons to Get Your Life Back.
 Her first novel, Quail Fried Rice, was published in July 2012.

 In 2011, she began working as a program consultant for the Houston/Gulf Coast chapter of American Leadership Forum.

+In 2015, she published some of the posts from her blog as a book entitled Talking Tolerance: Reflections on Religion in a Free Society.

 She was president and founder of Religiosites, Inc., a company that provided religious diversity training to corporations, groups and individuals.